Connect with us

 The psychedelic renaissance-era creation comes amid unprecedented levels of censorship and surveillance in the West

 London-based artist MURUGIAH’s latest artwork has arrived at a fitting time in the Western world.
-In an era where social media posts can get you arrested, the government can kill your healthy animals and psychedelics have never been a more popular topic, the new illustrations undeniably capture the predicament and essence of our times.
+In an era where social media posts can get you arrested, the government can kill your healthy ostriches and psychedelics have never been a more popular topic, the new illustrations undeniably capture the predicament and essence of our times.

 Through a collaboration with British publisher Faber & Faber, MURUGIAH completed a mind-bending illustration of George Orwell’s classic work, 1984.
 Released in November this year, MURUGIAH’s aesthetic rendition drips with depictions of surveillance and tyranny